Doom (EP)

 Doom is the debut EP by American death metal band Job for a Cowboy, released in December 2005 by King of the Monsters, an independent record label based in Scottsdale, Arizona.
 Doom was later reissued by Metal Blade Records in 2006 with a bonus track; "Entities".
 The EP is noted for being their only deathcore release, as the band would later abandon the genre in favor of a modern death metal sound.
 Doom is also the only release to feature guitarist Andrew Arcurio.

+In 2021, Joe Smith-Engelhardt of Alternative Press included the album in his list of "30 deathcore albums from the 2000s that define the genre".

 Background

 Doom was released on December 6, 2005 by King of the Monsters, an Arizona-based independent record label.
 It was then re-released by indie record label, Metal Blade Records in 2006.

 The intro track "Catharsis for the Buried" features a distorted sample from the 1999 film Oxygen.
 A music video was created for the song "Entombment of a Machine", in which an elderly man is shown burying machines into the ground along with clips in between of the band performing in a desert-like atmosphere.
 It debuted as the band's first ever music video and was directed by Richie Valdez.

 This is the only Job for a Cowboy release to feature their notorious "pig squeal" vocals.